BZIvanov/Learning-SpringBoot/README.md

-# Learning Spring Boot
+# Learning Spring

 Spring Boot uses Spring behind the scenes and makes configuration work easier.

 ## About this repository

-This repo contains information and example about Java framework Spring Boot.
-It requires Java knowledge, you check my other repo **Learning-Java** before starting with this one.
+This repo contains information and example about Java framework Spring.
+It requires Java knowledge, the repo **Learning-Java** is prerequisite for this repo.

 ## Best practices to scale Spring Boot apps